Arjgorithmic/MAC-address-changer/README.md

 ---------------------------------------------------------------------------------------------------

-I Guarantee you this tool is completely safe and legal to use.<br>
+This tool is completely safe and legal to use.
 If you have any issues , Feel free to tell us.<br>
 You can contribute to this tool if you wish.